howsoai/howso-engine-py/README.md

   <img src="https://howso.com/assets/images/Howso_Readme.svg">
 </div>

-The Howso Engine&trade; is a natively and fully explainable ML engine, serving as an alternative to black box AI neural networks.
+The Howso Engine&trade; is a natively and fully explainable ML engine and toolbox, serving as an alternative to black box AI.
 Its core features give users data exploration and machine learning capabilities through the creation and use of Trainees that help users store, explore, and analyze the relationships in their data.
 Howso&trade; leverages an instance-based learning approach with strong ties to the [k-nearest neighbors